-Although I am writing this at the beginning of the school year, the truth is, stress can come at any point throughout the year!
+Although I am writing this at the beginning of the school year, the truth is that stress can come at any point throughout the year!

-You might be feeling stressed, if at any point in your day you've…
+You might feel stressed if, at any point in your day, you've…

 - felt like pulling your hair out